angelsk/timandellie/index.md

 ![Grapevine](/assets/images/grapevine.gif){:class="img-divider"}

 We would be delighted if you could join us to celebrate our wedding on Saturday 13th October 2018 at Coddington Vineyard

-3pm Ceremony
+Ceremony 3pm

 Carriages at midnight

-On Sunday we are planning a short walk to the Herefordshire Beacon, meeting at the Malvern Hills hotel at midday, followed by lunch at the hotel - do come if you can!
+On Sunday we are planning a short walk to the Herefordshire Beacon, meeting at the Malvern Hills hotel at midday, followed by lunch at the hotel – do come if you can!

 <div class="timandellie">
   <p>&nbsp;</p>